-Massive winter storm set to slam Northeast with heavy snow, strong winds
+Bomb cyclone blasts East Coast, threatens hurricane-force winds

 - Brutal temperatures, snowfall expected in New York and Boston

-- School closures, thousands of flights canceled ahead of storm
+- Thousands of flights are canceled for Thursday

-(CNN)After dumping rare snowfall on parts of the southeastern coast, a powerful winter storm is set to hammer the Northeast with up to 12 inches of snow and strong winds.
-By the end of this week, parts of the Northeast will be colder than Mars.
+(CNN)A dreaded "bomb cyclone" is pounding the Northeast, dumping blinding snow hurled by wind gusts as strong as 60 mph.

-Thirteen states from South Carolina to Maine are under a winter storm warning as a massive bombogenesis begins wreaking havoc Thursday.
-Forecasters say the Northeast states will see threatening hurricane-force winter wind gusts and blinding snow.
+Parts of New England will be covered by 12 inches of snow.
+And by week's end, Boston and part of New Hampshire will be colder than Mars.

-The bombogenesis -- an area of rapidly declining low pressure -- will result in what's known as a "bomb cyclone," which happens when a cyclone has a big drop in atmospheric pressure over a short period of time.
+The bomb cyclone, which happened overnight, occurs when a cyclone has a significant and rapid drop in atmospheric pressure over a short period of time.

-Bomb cyclones can draw colder air in from the North, which can blast areas in the northern hemisphere with icy temperatures.
-They frequently occur in North America when cold air over North America interacts with the warm air over the ocean water from the Atlantic but they have also been reported in eastern Asia and South America.
+That spells blizzard conditions in the Northeast -- as well as thousands of canceled flights, scores of shuttered schools and empty grocery store shelves.

 Latest developments

 •Storm moves north: Damaging winds and heavy snow are the main concern Thursday.
-About 3-6 inches of snow are expected in Philadelphia, 4-8 inches in New York City and over a foot of snow in Boston, forecasters say.
+About 3 to 6 inches of snow are expected in Philadelphia, 4 to 8 inches in New York City, and more than a foot of snow in Boston, forecasters said.

-•Power outages: More than 40,000 customers in Virginia and North Carolina have lost power Thursday, according to energy provider Dominion Energy.
+•Power outages: More than 40,000 customers in Virginia and North Carolina lost power early Thursday, according to energy provider Dominion Energy.
 More than 8,000 customers were also without power in Florida, according to Duke Energy.

 •Schools closures: Classes have been canceled Thursday in New York and Boston.
 Buffalo schools are set to close on Friday amid the cold temperatures, officials said.

 •Storm is snarling roads and air travel: More than 2,700 US flights on Thursday have been canceled, according to Flightaware.com.
-And over 90% of Thursday flights from LaGuardia Airport in New York City are canceled and American Airlines suspended all departures from Boston.
+More than 90% of Thursday flights from LaGuardia Airport in New York City are canceled, and American Airlines suspended all departures from Boston.

-•Deadly cold: At least 12 people in the US have died this week in cold-related deaths, officials said.
+•Deadly cold: At least 12 people in the US have died this week owing to factors related to the cold, officials said.
 Six deaths were reported in Wisconsin, four in Texas, one in North Dakota and one in Missouri.

 •Rare snow sightings: Some areas of Charleston, South Carolina, saw more than 5 inches of snow Wednesday.
-In Tallahassee, Florida there was less than an inch of snow but for many, it was their first-ever sight of snow.
+In Tallahassee, Florida, there was less than an inch of snow, but for many, it was their first-ever in-person sight of snow.

 Blizzard-like conditions threaten states

-In Connecticut, where the storm is expected to hit Thursday Gov. Dan Malloy urged motorists to stay off roads if possible.
-The forecast calls for a minimum of six inches of snow and winds up to 50 mph, potentially hindering utility repairs should power lines go down.
+In Connecticut, where the storm is expected to hit Thursday, Gov. Dan Malloy urged motorists to stay off roads.
+The forecast calls for a minimum of 6 inches of snow and winds as strong as 50 mph, potentially hindering utility repairs should power lines go down.

 "We cannot and will not order people up in trucks to fix lines when the winds are too high," Malloy said.